 Plant Anemone blanda in the fall with the rest of your hardy spring bulbs.
 Anemone coronaria can either be potted up in fall and over-wintered in a cool greenhouse or potted up early in spring and then moved outside for a later bloom time.
 Anemone coronaria - like most geophytes (bulbs, corms, etc.) - like well drained soil.
 The poppy-like flowers come in red, white and purple/blue with rich black centers.
 The De Caen Group comprises popular, single varieties while the Saint Bridgid Group is a nice choice for double-flowering anemones.
 These short-lived, inexpensive tubers are best used as annuals: plant two inches deep and four inches apart.

 - is another late-spring/early-summer showstopper.
 The tuberous roots look like a miniature bunch of bananas or a tiny octopus.
 Hardy to zone 8, this tender bulb is best planted a few weeks before the last chance of frost or potted up early in spring (February or March).
 Plant 2 inches deep and 6 to 8 inches apart in well-drained soil with the claw-like structure facing downward and the fuzzy head on the top.

-Persian buttercups make a wonderful cut flower and gracefully fill containers.
+Persian buttercups make a wonderful and especially beautiful cut flower.
+They look like graceful, miniature, double poppies with layers of delicate petals.
 This geophyte likes the cooler weather, so get it outside as early as you can.
 It will go dormant with the summer heat.
 The tubers are difficult to store; you can store them in peat moss in a cool location, or better yet, just use them as annuals.
 Look for the Bloomingdale Series for sensational colors and a beautiful intricate rose-shaped flower.